-- 1. There is a clear line of demarcation between mining operations at surface mines (Classification 1122) and mining operations at underground mines (Classifications 1123 and 1124).
-Operations at underground mines are more hazardous than those at surface mines and have higher loss to payroll ratios. - Underground mining employers have similar operations, loss to payroll ratios and typical causes of injury as employers assigned to Classification 6251, Tunneling - all work to completion.
-Given that the underground mining industry is declining in California, reclassifying underground mining operations to Classification 6251 would improve its statistical credibility and stabilize the pure premium rate. - Reclassifying underground mining operations currently assigned to Classifications 1123 and 1124 to Classification 6251 would have minimal impact on the classification relativities for Classifications 6251 and 1124 (+1.1% and +3.3%, respectively).
-However, the reclassification would lead to a significant drop (-71.3%) in classification relativity for the operations currently assigned to Classification 1123. - 4.
+- There is a clear line of demarcation between mining operations at surface mines (Classification 1122) and mining operations at underground mines (Classifications 1123 and 1124).
+Operations at underground mines are more hazardous than those at surface mines and have higher loss to payroll ratios. - 2.
+Underground mining employers have similar operations, loss to payroll ratios and typical causes of injury as employers assigned to Classification 6251, Tunneling all work to completion.
+Given that the underground mining industry is declining in California, reclassifying underground mining operations to Classification 6251 would improve its statistical credibility and stabilize the advisory pure premium rate for the classifications. - 3.
+Reclassifying underground mining operations currently assigned to Classifications 1123 and 1124 to Classification 6251 would have minimal impact on the classification relativities for Classifications 6251 and 1124 (+1.1% and +3.3%, respectively).
+However, the reclassification would lead to a significant drop (-71.3%) in classification relativity for the operations currently assigned to Classification 1123.
+WCIRB staff does not recommend applying the typical 25% change limitation on year-to-year classification relativity change to the operations assigned to Classification 1123. - 4.
 There is a clear operational distinction between surface mining employers assigned to Classification 1122 and quarry employers assigned to Classification 1624(1), Quarries.
 The loss to payroll ratios for quarry employers were consistently higher than those for surface mining employers over time.
 The difference in loss to payroll ratios was largely because Classification 1122 had more minor claims that involved temporary disability, while Classification 1624(1) had more severe permanent disability claims.
 Therefore, the WCIRB does not recommend combining operations in Classification 1122 with those in Classification 1624(1). - 5.
-The Special Industry Classification Procedures for Mining, as detailed in the California Workers' Compensation Uniform Statistical Reporting Plan-1995 (USRP), are no longer necessary as the rules specific to mining are either no longer relevant or are redundant with general rules contained in the USRP. - 6.
-Categorizing Mining as an Industry Group is no longer necessary based on the proposed elimination of Classifications 1123 and 1124, resulting in some mining operations falling outside of this industry grouping, and only two mining classifications remaining.
+The Special Industry Classification Procedures for Mining, as detailed in the California Workers'Compensation Uniform Statistical Reporting Plan-1995 (USRP), are no longer necessary as the rules specific to mining are either no longer relevant or are redundant with general rules contained in the USRP.

-&lt;sup>23 The WCIRB is recommending that the normal 25% limitation on year-to-year classification relativity changes not apply to the underground mining employers because (1) the impact on the underground employees is a reduction in the classification relativity, which is consistent with their historical loss experience; and (2) the underground employees would be reclassified in an existing classification and therefore it would be administratively challenging to limit the rate impact to 25% by creating a separate classification for these employees for a few years until the classification relativity comes into sync with the rest of the newly combined classification.
+The WCIRB recommends that the typical 25% limitation on year-to-year classification relativity changes not apply to the underground mining employers because (1) the impact on the underground employees is a reduction in the classification relativity, which is consistent with their historical loss experience, (2) limiting the relativity change for Classification 1123 to a 25% change would preclude the elimination of that classification for several years until such time as the relativity for that classification is relatively consistent with that of the proposed combined classification and (3) underground mining employers in Classification 1123 may also have payroll in Classification 1124 so the impact of the proposed change on the average relativity will be somewhat muted by the small indicated increase in the relativity shown for Classification 1124.